savonet/book/language.md

 ### Files

-The whole contents of a file can be obtained with the function `file.contents`:
+The\index{file} whole contents of a file can be obtained with the function `file.contents`:

 ```{.liquidsoap include="liq/file.contents.liq"}
 ```